Double Vision After Cataract Surgery

 The final one-third of patients in the research study had actually acquired double vision immediately after throughout the cataract surgery treatment itself.
 Diplopia can result when the exceptional or inferior rectus muscles are injured either by the bridle stitch or the anesthetic needle, Dr. Thomas said.

-He noted these patients usually provide with a vertical discrepancy of less than 4DD, which the injury is sometimes noticeable to the cosmetic surgeon intraoperatively; the muscle may swell, for instance, if a ciliary vessel is lacerated.
+He noted these patients usually provide with a vertical discrepancy of less than 4DD, which the injury is sometimes noticeable to the surgeon intraoperatively; the muscle may swell, for instance, if a ciliary vessel is lacerated.

 He pointed out a research in which Capo and associates examined 28 patients with vertical diplopia that might not be explained by any existing systemic or functional conditions.